ricmiber96/ricmiber96/README.md

 ### Hello everyone <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width= "24px"/>😄 !!

-I am a FullStack Developer 💻 born and raised in Valencia, Spain 🇪🇸, in this moment I'm working and studying differents web technologies like React or Node JS for Backend but also I like work with Python🐍.
+I am a FullStack Developer 💻 born and raised in Valencia, Spain, in this moment I'm working and studying differents web technologies like React or Node JS for Backend but also I like work with Python🐍.

 I also love practicing numerous sports, playing videogames and enjoying a cold beer surrounded by friends and family.